-The folks at Bloomers have been in business for more than 30 years: They are fantastic at incorporating unusual flowers into arrangements, so if you're hoping for African violets or parrot tulips and unsure how to style them, this is the shop to call.
+The folks at Bloomers are fantastic at incorporating unusual flowers into arrangements.
+If you're hoping for African violets or parrot tulips and unsure how to style them, this is the shop to call.

-Torryne is a really talented designer, and while she can take on any floral challenge you throw her way, she's especially skilled at handling those way-harder-than-they-look homogenous sculptural arrangements—not to mention crafting flower crowns that put your Pinterest to shame.
+Torryne Choate is a truly talented designer.
+While she can take on any floral challenge you throw her way, she's especially skilled at handling those way-harder-than-they-look homogenous sculptural arrangements—not to mention crafting flower crowns that put your Pinterest to shame.
 For our San Francisco pop-up shop, we asked her to put together arrangements to complement the architectural space; needless to say, she didn't disappoint.

 Robert Fountain definitely has a flair for the dramatic, in the best possible way.
 Call him when an event requires something extra special, whether it be ambitious projected lighting, a lavish Indian tent, live performers, sky-high centerpieces, or, in at least one case, a live elephant.